50 Canadian Citizenship Test Questions You Need to Know in 2026

 โ

-Ontario, Quebec, Nova Scotia, New Brunswick
+Ontario, Quebec, Nova Scotia, and New Brunswick.

 Q13: Who was Canada's first Prime Minister?